-In 2018 CCRPC released an updated version of its Transportation Survey Report conducted in cooperation with Steadman Hill Consulting and WBA Research which the organization uses to guide both short-term and long-term planning.
-Data was gathered through mailing over 8,000 Chittenden County residencies a letter requesting they participate in a survey online.
-Data created by the survey was then grouped into four key areas: strengths, weaknesses, opportunities and obstacles.
+In 2018 CCRPC released an updated version of its Transportation Survey Report, conducted in cooperation with Steadman Hill Consulting and WBA Research, which the organization uses to guide both short-term and long-term planning.
+Data was gathered through mailing letters to more than 8,000 Chittenden County residents requesting they participate in an online survey.
+Data created by the survey was then grouped into four key areas: strengths, weaknesses, opportunities, and obstacles.

-In total, 500 Chittenden County residents completed the survey.
-71% answered yes when asked if they were satisfied with Chittenden County's transportation system but approval varied when asked about specific aspects.
+In total, 500 Chittenden County residents completed the survey with 71% answering "yes" when asked if they were satisfied with Chittenden County's transportation system.
+However, approval varied when asked about specific aspects.
 Residents were most satisfied with opportunities the county has for walking with 81% approving, although residents also said they wanted more investments in infrastructure supporting walking such as sidewalks.
-Approval of the driving conditions was significantly lower at 61% with many residents citing issues like road quality, traffic congestion and deteriorating bridges - since 2018 there has been a significant improvement in the condition of pavements and bridges on the federal-aid system in the county.
+Approval of the driving conditions was significantly lower at 61% with many residents citing issues like road quality, traffic congestion and deteriorating bridges (since the 2018 survey there has been a significant improvement in the condition of pavements and bridges on the federal-aid system in the county).
 Satisfaction with public transit opportunities (in the pre-COVID environment) was significantly higher with 70% approving but residents still indicated interest in minor improvements like providing live information on bus locations and building more bus shelters.
-Finally, biking had the lowest satisfaction at 59% with residents, with common complaints being a perceived lack of supportive infrastructure such as bike lanes, separate bike paths, and bike racks.
+Finally, biking had the lowest satisfaction at 59%, with common complaints being a perceived lack of supportive infrastructure such as bike lanes, separate bike paths, and bike racks.